rubygems/bundler/README.md

-### Note: the master branch is currently unstable while 0.10 is being worked on.<br>The current stable version of bundler is in the branch named `v0.9`.
+### Note: the master branch is currently unstable while 1.0 is in beta.<br>The current stable version of bundler is in the branch named `v0.9`.

 ## Bundler : A gem to bundle gems